11 best Amtrak trips from Indianapolis

 Photo by Janice Knecht

 Visit wineries, orchards, the University of Virginia and Monticello (pictured above) in Charlottesville, Virginia.
-Travel time is about 15 hours with an arrival in mid-afternoon.
-There are many restaurants and a few hotels (including Hampton Inn and Suites) in walking distance of the Amtrak station.
+Travel time is about 15 hours and you’ll arrive in walking distance of restaurants and a few hotels (including Hampton Inn and Suites).
 Lyft, Uber and taxis are transportation options, or rent a car at Enterprise (pick up service available).
-Plan to stay at least two nights and consider visiting in spring so you can check out the Taste of Monticello Wine Trail Festival.
-See the list of other Charlottesville events to help with trip planning.
+Consider visiting in spring so you can check out the Taste of Monticello Wine Trail Festival.
+See the list of other Charlottesville events.

 Alexandria, Virginia